francocatena/meteor-autoform-bs-datetimepicker/README.md

 In a Meteor app directory, enter:

 ```
-$ meteor add aldeed:autoform-bs-datepicker
+$ meteor add francocatena:autoform-bs-datetimepicker
 ```

 ## Usage

-Specify "bootstrap-datepicker" for the `type` attribute of any input.
+Specify "bootstrap-datetimepicker" for the `type` attribute of any input.
 This can be done in a number of ways:

 In the schema, which will then work with a `quickForm` or `afQuickFields`: